-There several independent lines of inquiry that link human activity to current climate change.
-Here are two.
+Here are two independent lines of research suggesting that human activity has caused the current climate change.

-And scientists have determined how this heavy carbon ratio in atmospheric carbon has changed over time.
-The heavy carbon ratio began decreasing in about 1850, at the beginning of the industrial age and it continues to decrease.
+- Scientists have determined that light carbon in atmospheric CO2 has changed over time.
+The light carbon began increasing in about 1850, at the beginning of the industrial age, and it continues to grow.

 How do we know that recent carbon dioxide increases are due to human activities?
 (Real Climate: 2004)